microsoft/hi-ml/docs/source/first_steps.md

 You need to have an AzureML workspace in your Azure subscription.
-Download the config file from your AzureML workspace, as described [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment). **Put this file (it should be called `config.json` into the folder where your script lives**, or one of its parent folders.
-You can use parent folders up to the last parent that is still included in the `PYTHONPATH` environment variable - `hi-ml` will try to be smart and search through all code that it thinks belongs to your current project.
+Download the config file from your AzureML workspace, as described [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment). **Put this file (it should be called `config.json`) into the folder where your script lives**, or one of its parent folders.
+You can use parent folders up to the last parent that is still included in the `PYTHONPATH` environment variable: `hi-ml` will try to be smart and search through all folders that it thinks belong to your current project.

 ## Using the AzureML integration layer